andersontodds/andersontodds.github.io/index.md

 ## Bio

 Todd Anderson is a really cool guy who totally knows how to build a personal website.
-Also, he is looking for postdocs.
-If are reading this, this website isn't anywhere near completion; check back in a week, or [contact Todd](mailto:tshelbya@uw.edu).
+Also, he is looking for postdocs starting as early as Autumn 2021.
+If you are reading this, this website isn't anywhere near completion; check back in a week, or [contact Todd](mailto:tshelbya@uw.edu).

 ### Interests
 - Interactions between radio frequency electromagnetic waves launched by lightning with Earth's ionosphere and magnetosphere